-MH247, 248 Music Historiography I, II (3, 3)
+MH247, 248 Music Historiography I, II (3,3)

 The nature of historical writing about music with the goal of developing a deep critical knowledge of a variety of frameworks.
 The class will analyze written historical accounts of music, accompanied by scores and recordings, in terms of the technical and philosophical problems underlying all historical study.
 The course emphasizes critical thinking skills, includes esthetic judgments about works of art, and addresses techniques of musicological research.
-MH247 is prerequisite to MH248.
+Prerequisite: MH247: LL131.
+Prerequisite for MH248: MH247.